About | Download | Newsletter | System requirements | Purchase | Documentation | Version History | License agreement

 If you have really many users that you want to give access to this software we can discuss a discounted price based on your particular situation.
 Educational discounts available.

-The license is perpetual and support is included.
+The license is perpetual.
+Support and upgrades is included for a minimum of 2 years after purchase.
 If you have more than one computer and you are the only user of the application one license is enough.

 If purchase has been done via Autodesk App Store the download is available on the Autodesk App Store My Downloads page.
 Sign in with the same account used when purchasing.

 Available payment methods depending on country where payment is done from: Local Bank Transfer (Canada), Wire Transfer to Canada, Interac e-Transfer, Cheque (to Canada).
 Via BlueSnap (Global Payment Gateway) these methods may be available (not a complete list as it is updated from time to time by BlueSnap): Credit card (Visa, Master Card, American Express, Discover, Diners Club, JCB, Carte Bleue), PayPal, Local Bank Transfer, Wire Transfer, ACH, Google Pay, UK Direct Debit, Smart Debit, Real-time Bank Transfer, Electronic Check (ECP), Apple Pay, Skrill (Moneybookers), WebMoney, Sofort, Giropay, iDeal, ENETS and Alipay (SEPA (Single Euro Payments Area) Direct Debit, PaySafeCard, Ukash, cashU, Boleto Bancario, Boleto Bancario can be made available upon request) - Refund policy

 Use the AutoCAD app installer that also puts a button on the Add-ins (Plug-Ins in older AutoCAD versions) Ribbon tab.

 The command to start the program is JPP.